kaitlynhop/Credit_Risk_Analysis/README.md

  - EEC resulted in 9% precision, 92% sensitivity, and 87% index balanced accuracy in detemining high-risk applicants.

 ## Summary
 In summary, the Ensemble Techniques performed better than all the sampling techniques.
 The EEC model outperformed BRF model with increased precision, sensitivity, and accuracy.
-Although, a precision of 9% is very low in determining results, the sensitvity score of 94% with the maintained precision and sensitivities of low-risk applicant determination, make this model a googd contender to be used at assessing loan applications.
+Although, a precision of 9% is very low in determining results, the sensitvity score of 94% with the maintained precision and sensitivities of low-risk applicant determination, make this model a good contender to be used at assessing loan applications.